SEE

 WANDER

 Across the road from the museum, Merdeka Square spreads across almost 250 acres, offering welcome respite from Jakarta’s chaotic traffic.
 At its centre is the National Monument, a flame-topped obelisk celebrating Indonesia’s fight for independence.
-Board the elevator to its observation desk, then head back down to earth to visit the square’s resident deer.
+Board the elevator to take in the panoramas from its observation deck, then head back down to earth to visit the square’s resident deer.

 REFUEL